Quick Answer

 Common Questions

-Skilled labor rates in the Seattle metro area average approximately $68 per hour.
-On a per-square-foot basis, labor alone typically ranges from $3 to $9, which is significantly higher than the national average due to the city's high cost of living and prevailing wage requirements.
+Skilled labor in the Seattle metro area averages approximately $68 per hour.
+On a per-square-foot basis, labor typically ranges from $3 to $9, which is significantly higher than the national average due to the local cost of living and high demand for specialized trades.

 📊Our Methodology